rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 However, the current approach of promoting each form of context to a method on the `Error` trait doesn't leave room for forms of context that are not commonly used, or forms of context that are defined outside of the standard library.

+## Extracting non-std types from `dyn Errors`

-Adding a generic equivalent to these member access functions would leave room for many more forms of context in error reports.
+By adding a generic form of these member access functions we are no longer restricted to types defined in the standard library.
+This opens the door to many new forms of error reporting.

-## Example use cases this enables
+### Example use cases this enables

 * using alternatives to `std::backtrace::Backtrace` such as `backtrace::Backtrace` or [`SpanTrace`]